dltj/dltj-blog/content/2022-02-11-cloudformation-invalid-request-cloudfront-publickey.md

 _An **AWS::CloudFront::PublicKey** resource is immutable, you idiot._  (Me idiot, actually.
 Hopefully you are fortunate in finding this page early in your quest to solve the problem.)

-The clue came from {% include robustlink.html href="https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/924" versionurl="https://web.archive.org/web/20220212021021/https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/924" versiondate="2022-02-11" title="Updating AWS::CloudFront::PublicKey results in BadRequest error |  aws-cloudformation/cloudformation-coverage-roadmap" anchor="this issue report in the CloudFormation coverage roadmap page" %}:
+The clue came from {{ robustlink(href="https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/924", versionurl="https://web.archive.org/web/20220212021021/https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/924", versiondate="2022-02-11", title="Updating AWS::CloudFront::PublicKey results in BadRequest error |  aws-cloudformation/cloudformation-coverage-roadmap", anchor="this issue report in the CloudFormation coverage roadmap page") }}:

 > As mentioned in the API documentation : [UpdatePublicKey](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdatePublicKey.html)
 UpdatePublicKey action lets you update just the **Comment** field.
 The values **EncodedKey** and **Name** are immutable, and cannot be updated once created.
 To update the Key or the Name, a new PublicKey must be created using CreatePublicKey and use it.